elestilo/el./Database-Description.md

 Since WooCommerce is a WordPress plugin, it makes use of many of the WordPress tables.
 Therefore, to understand the structure of WordPress, please see the [WordPress Database Description doc](https://codex.wordpress.org/Database_Description).

-Note that the posts tables are used for Custom Post Types, and we use those for:
+Note that the posts tables is used by Custom Post Types, and WooCommerce uses those for products, coupons, orders, and webhooks.

-- Products
-- Coupons
-- Orders
-- Webhooks

-We do however also add some of our own custom tables.
+WooCommerce also add some of it's own custom tables.
 These are listed below.

 ## Table Overview